tiny-dancer/notes/atomic_habits_engineering.md

 # Atomic Habits in Building Software

 Can you count how many layers there are now in software products?
 3, 4, 10?
 So many!
 From our code, to third party libraries, to machine code, to cloud providers, to operating systems, to hardware there is no shortage of layers and complexities.
-Us engineers maintaining production systems quickly appreciate identifying  root causes for bringing home effective resolutions as opp.
-James Clear brings this same attitude in Atomic Habits when it comes to hacking biological systems, yourself.
+Us engineers maintaining production systems quickly appreciate diving into the layers identifying root causes for effective resolutions as opposed to playing whack a mole on symptom level issues.
+James Clear brings this same attitude in Atomic Habits when it comes to hacking improvement patterns into our own biological systems by focusing on habit change.

 If you are as interested as I am in self improvement, I highly recommend grabbing the book and enjoying the ride.
 Additionally Hidden Brain had a great episode on the topic (linked below.